• Skip to main content

 • Royal Icing- We don't use royal icing but you can!
 Here's a link to a royal icing recipe.

-Freezing: You can freeze these cookies for up to 3 months in an airtight container.
-Thaw completely before enjoying.
+Freezing: You can freeze these the dough and/or the baked cookies for up to 3 months in a freezer-safe container.
+Thaw the dough completely before rolling it out.

 A cut out sugar cookie in the shape of a flower with other cookies surrounding it all topped with sprinkles